GianGuaz256/lwk-new-docs/docs/getting-started/first-wallet.md

 id: first-wallet
 title: Create Your First Wallet
 sidebar_label: First Wallet
-sidebar_position: 3
+sidebar_position: 4
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Create Your First Wallet
+# First Wallet

 Now that you understand the [essential concepts](./concepts) and have [LWK installed](./installation), let's create your first working Liquid wallet.
 This tutorial covers the core workflow in each supported programming language.